New Directions Secondary School (09X350)

 About

-New Directions Secondary School is a transfer High School which accepts first time ninth graders, students that are new to the country and students who have been held behind.
-We offer small class sizes (9 to 20), individualized academic counseling support. acceleration towards high school graduation is offered on all grades through our school's flexible program, extended learning time courses and summer course credit opportunities.
-We participate in campus-wide PSAL teams and provide paid internships through our LTW program, college and career readiness seminars, as well as extensive college orientation, planning, application and FAFSA assistance.
+New Directions Secondary School is a transfer High School which accepts first time ninth graders, students who are new to the country and students who have fallen behind.
+We offer small class sizes (9 to 20), individualized academic counseling support. and acceleration to high school graduation.
+Accelerate to Graduate is through our school's flexible program, opportunities and summer course credit options.
+We participate in campus-wide student activities such as PSAL teams and we provide paid internships through our LTW program.
+We also fully support students who wish to attend college, with college readiness seminars, college orientation planning, and application or FAFSA assistance.

-Other Features: College Trips, Community School, Extended Day, Health Center, Internships Available, LYFE (Living For The Young Family Through Education), Online Grading System, Orientation, Saturday Programs, Student Parent Orientation, Summer Internships, Summer Session, Weekend Programs
+Other Features: 10th Grade Seats Available, College Trips, Community School, Computer Science Coursework, Extended Day, Health Center, Internships Available, LYFE (Living For The Young Family Through Education), Online Grading System, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Internships, Summer Session, Weekend Programs

 School Features: